thymeleaf/thymeleaf/SECURITY.md

 Thank you for your collaboration keeping Thymeleaf safe and secure.
 If you believe you have found a security issue in Thymeleaf, please notify us so that we can work with you in its prompt resolution.

+Also, before reporting a vulnerability related to the execution of expressions, make sure you read the official Thymeleaf documentation, especially the sections on Expression Restrictions.

 ### Disclosure Policy

 * Let us know as soon as possible by sending an email to [security@thymeleaf.org][security-email].